gradientspace/geometry3cpp/README.md

 If you are actively working on the g3cpp code, UpdateVS_Debug_2017.bat will regenerate the solution file, which will cause VS2017 to prompt you to reload it.

-# Build Output
+# Packaging / Build Output

 Currently a dll.
+No packaging as of yet.

 # Testing